 You will be able to compare coverage options using an online calculator to figure out which plan is right for you.

-The Department of Health and Human Services (HHS) administers the requirements for the Exchanges and the health plans that can be sold on the exchange.
+The Department of Health and Human Services (HHS) administers the requirements for the exchanges and the health plans that can be sold on the exchange.
 This measure of quality assurance ensures that any plan bought on the exchange meets certain requirements, increasing consumer protection.

-There are three tiers of plans you or your employer can purchase on the exchange they range from lower quality, but more affordable "Bronze plans", to "Silver plans" to a more expensive plan with better coverage called a "Gold plan".
+There are four tiers of "qualifying health plans" you or your employer can purchase on the exchange.
+They range from lower quality, but more affordable "Bronze plans", to "Silver plans" to a more expensive plan with better coverage called a "Gold plan".
 There is also a "Platinum plan" which is the highest quality and cost plan.
 Lower premium plans will have higher deductibles, less benefits and larger out of pocket costs.
 Get more details on each of the Qualifying Health Plans.

 1. Ambulatory patient services